St3v3a/apim-OAI-tool/README.md

 - Simple and intuitive chat interface for front end testing
 - Two modes basic and advanced with different iterations from provided .csv file
-- Real-time AI responses (only displays first sentance") with headers captured
+- Real-time AI responses (only displays first sentence") with headers captured
 - Lightweight implementation using basic language features and standard library

 ## Getting Started